How To Make A Landing Page On Wix

 A Wix landing page is the right choice when you have a single, specific goal: collecting email sign-ups, selling one product, promoting a webinar, or running a paid ad campaign.
 Because it has no site navigation, visitors stay focused on your offer instead of browsing away.

-A full Wix site makes sense when you need multiple pages - an about page, a blog, a product catalogue, or a contact form - and you want visitors to explore your brand over time.
+A full Wix site makes sense when you need multiple pages - an about page, a blog, a product catalogue, or a custom contact form - and you want visitors to explore your brand over time.

 Many businesses use both: a full Wix site for their main web presence and dedicated landing pages for each marketing campaign or product launch.
 Wix supports this setup natively, letting you create standalone pages that sit outside your main site navigation.